seandmccarthy/seandmccarthy.github.com/_posts/2018-08-15-in-memory-image-processing-with-pipes.md

     ffmpeg -i video.mpg -f image2pipe pipe:1

-This forces the output format to be images streamed to a pipe, and specifies we want it sent to pipe:1, which is stdout.
+This forces the output format to be images streamed to a pipe, and specifies we want it sent to pipe:1, which is [stdout](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)).

 That means we can use [IO.popen](https://ruby-doc.org/core-2.5.0/IO.html#method-c-popen) in Ruby to read this stream.